mujahidfarooqi/mujahidfarooqi/README.md

 ### 💻 Projects

 - [Node.Js Backend API](https://github.com/mujahidfarooqi/NodeJsBackendAPI) - A powerful backend API built with Node.js, designed to handle requests efficiently.
+- [React.Js FrontEnd UI](https://github.com/mujahidfarooqi/React.js-FrontEnd) - An interactive and user-friendly frontend built with React.js, designed to provide a smooth and enjoyable experience for users with quick and easy navigation.

 ### 🎉 Fun Fact